 There is a concept in the DAX language called “Syntax Sugar”.
-Simply put, the developers have created simplified versions of more complex formulas to make it easier for people to learn and use the DAX language.
-Here are a couple of examples
+Simply put, the developers have created simplified versions of more complex formulas to make it easier for people to learn and use the DAX functions.
+Here are a couple of examples.

 Consider the following example using the simple syntax.

-The above formula is syntax sugar for the following full formula.
+The above formula is syntax sugar for the following full DAX function formula.

-As you can see, the simple version is clearly easier for a beginner to learn and understand.
+As you can see, the simple version of the DAX formula is clearly easier for a beginner to learn and understand.
 Under the hood, the simple version is converted to the full version prior to execution.

 But Why use ALL(Table[Column])?